rasheedamir/fmu-core/README.md

 ###prod
 In production, fmu-core has to run with the "prod" profile Use Maven to build the application with the "prod" profile: mvn -Pprod spring-boot:run

+##Plugins

+###EditorConfig
+EditorConfig helps developers define and maintain consistent coding styles between different editors and IDEs.
+Read more [here](http://editorconfig.org/)

+mvn resources:resources liquibase:update -P<profile_name>
+Invoking the resources is necessary in order to have the liquibase.properties placeholders filtered.
+The -P option tells Maven the profile to use and thus the set of values (from the filter properties file) to use for filtering.

+mvn resources:resources liquibase:diff -Pprod